 Morocco is unique.
 It's a land of colorful tiles and golden sand dunes.
 Of clay-brick kasbahs and goats that climb trees.
 Of piles of spices and maze-like medinas.
 Of striped djellabas and hot, sugary mint teas.
 Of juicy oranges and fluffy bread and the sweetest dates you'll ever eat.
 Of intricate mosques and Roman ruins and the High Atlas Mountain.
 Of oasis-like riads and carpets, carpets, carpets.

-I hope that, maybe after reading my posts in the coming weeks, you'll feel the same fierce pull to Morocco that I did.
+I hope that, maybe after reading about my time there, you'll feel the same fierce pull to Morocco that I did.
 And I hope you'll visit and experience it for yourself.

 Have you ever been to Morocco?
 Did any of my observations here surprise you?